 Provide language mechanisms to formally specify preconditions and postconditions.

-Language-defined libraries should provide the preconditions and postconditions for each call so that function arguments can be validated during compilation, execution or via other static analysis tools. (change in TR 24772-1 subclause 6.46.5 to reflect this more general statement)
+Language-defined libraries should provide the preconditions and postconditions for each call so that function arguments can be validated during compilation, execution or via other static analysis tools.

 A language should specify means to describe the signatures of subprograms.